downplay/jarl-react/ROADMAP.md

 ## Integrations

+*   Server-side rendering.
+Improve story, create a written guide and a working example.
 *   React Native (largely just needs a replacement for the Link component, maybe a Provider which uses memoryHistory?)

 ## Misc task